Letter to the Incoming Tax Committee Chairmen:

 businesses retain their employees, a measure that, as currently written, would not apply to nonprofit employers.

 - Charitable Giving Trends: Households earning more than $1 million per year increased their charitable donations by approximately 20 percent in the 20 years from 1995 to 2015, according to a new report from the Institute for Policy Studies.
 Concurrently, however, giving by households earning less than $1 million annually declined precipitously over the same period, a troubling development for community-based nonprofits that rely on small donations to address local needs.
-The report recommends a universal charitable deduction to rectify disparities between giving among low- and middle-income
+The report recommends a universal charitable deduction to rectify disparities between giving among low- and middle-income families and

 Public Comment Deadlines Looming

 Individuals concerned about the missions of nonprofits throughout the country are encouraged to take advantage of the opportunity to submit public comments on three significant regulatory proposals that affect nonprofit finances and programs.